Our Inglewood Office is located at:

 Manslaughter, which refers to the unlawful killing of a person “without malice,” is a lesser but still serious charge.
 There are three types of manslaughter: voluntary, in which the killing is carried out in the “heat of passion”; involuntary, which occurs when illegal or negligent behavior results in death; and vehicular.
 Voluntary manslaughter carries a penalty of 3 to 11 years, while involuntary manslaughter carries 2 to 4.

 Under California’s Street Terrorism Enforcement and Protection (STEP) Act, murders committed as part of gang activity are subject to more stringent penalties than other murders.
 This charge may apply even if you are not a member of the gang, as long as you participated in the violent act to benefit the gang.
-Because of the enhanced charges, it is especially important that you seek an experienced attorney if you’re faced with gang-related murder charges.
+Because of the enhanced charges, it is especially important that you seek a highly skilled attorney if you’re faced with gang-related murder charges.

 You Need an Experienced Criminal Defense Attorney